Nitobe Inazō: Educational career

 In 1884, Nitobe traveled to the United States where he stayed for three years, and studied economics and political science at Johns Hopkins University in Baltimore, Maryland.
 In Baltimore, he became a member of the Religious Society of Friends (Quakers).
-It was through a Quaker community in Philadelphia that he met Mary Patterson Elkinton, whom he eventually married and had two daughters with, one who died in infancy, and the other named Eva Oral, who ended up living into adulthood and marrying a man named Eugene Pritchett.
+It was through a Quaker community in Philadelphia that he met Mary Patterson Elkinton, whom he eventually married.
+Their only child died in infancy, but they adopted Nitobe's nephew, Yoshio, and a female relative Kotoko.
 He also influenced the establishment of the Friends School in Tokyo.
 At Johns Hopkins, he participated in the Seminary of History and Politics, a group of graduate students and faculty in history, political science and economics.
 After his departure from Hopkins in 1887, a colleague read a paper written by Nitobe in 1888, "The Japanese in America,", in which he studied the first official missions sent from Japan to the United States, beginning in 1860.
 He later returned to Hopkins in December 1890, when he presented a paper on "Travel and Study in Germany."
 Also in 1890, Johns Hopkins presented Nitobe with an honorary bachelor's degree in recognition of his accomplishments despite not earning a PhD from Hopkins.

 While at Johns Hopkins, he was granted an assistant professorship at his alma mater, the Sapporo Agricultural College, but was ordered first to obtain a doctorate in agricultural economics in Germany.
 He completed his degree after three years in Halle University and returned briefly to the United States to marry Mary Elkinton in Philadelphia before he assumed his teaching position in Sapporo in 1891.
 When he returned to Japan, he had published books in English and in German and had received the first of his five doctorate degrees.